FIWARE/tutorials.PEP-Proxy/README.md

 ./services northport
 ```

-### Keyrock - Obtaining a permanent token
+### Keycloak - Obtaining a permanent token

-The Keyrock application has been configured to offer permanent tokens
+The Keycloak application has been configured to offer permanent tokens

 The standard `Authorization: Basic` header holds the base 64 concatentation of the client ID and secret.
 The parameter
 `scope=permanent` is added to retrieve permanent tokens when available.
 The response contains an `access_token` which